 All necessary steps must be taken to prevent accidental blockage of moving parts involved in the work.
-In cases where, despite the precautions taken, a blockage is likely to occur, the necessary specific protective devices and tools must, when appropriate, be provided to enable the equipment to be safely unblocked.
+In cases where, despite the precautions taken, a blockage is likely to occur, the necessary specific protective devices and tools must be provided to enable the equipment to be safely unblocked.

-The instructions and, where possible, a sign on the machinery shall identify these specific protective devices and how they are to be used.
+The instructions and, where possible, a sign on the machinery shall identify specific protective devices under Paragraph 2 of this Item and how they are to be used.

-1.3.8.
-Choice of protection against risks arising from moving parts
+1.3.8 Choice of protection against risks arising from moving parts

 Guards or protective devices designed to protect against risks arising from moving parts must be selected on the basis of the type of risk.
-The following guidelines must be used to help to make the choice.
+The following guidelines must be used as help to make the choice:

-1.3.8.1.
-Moving transmission parts
+1.3.8.1 Moving transmission parts